outerbounds/metaflowbot/README.md

 ## Communicating with the bot

-There are two places to interact with Metaflowbot : on a `channel` or via `direct message`.
-But for either places, the following is the general behavior of the bot:
+There are two ways interact with the Metaflow bot.
+You can invite the bot on a `channel` or directly speak to it via `direct message`.
+For either of the two ways, the following is the general behavior of the bot:

 > *When a user messages the bot, the bot will open a new message thread and will engage with the user on the same thread.
 The user can open multiple threads with the bot.
 Each thread is an independent discussion*

 The following are interaction/UX restrictions based on where the user is conversing with the Metaflow bot.
 ### Communicating with the bot on a channel

-As the current [manifest.yml](./manifest.yml) only supports `app_mention` and `message.im` events.
-This means that when users want to talk to the bot on a channel, then they need to specifically need to mention `@flowey` or `@custombotname` to talk to the bot.
-We don't listen to messages on channels only `app_mentions`.
+The current [manifest.yml](./manifest.yml) only supports `app_mention` and `message.im` events.
+This means that users need to specifically mention `@flowey` or `@custombotname` before a command when the bot is invited to a channel.
+This constraint ensures we don't listen to *all* messages on a channel; only the ones where the bot is called.

 ### Communicating with the bot through direct messages